MARTIAL ARTS HISTORY

 In 1980 Chavez wrote his first book on self-defense, Karate Callejero (in Spanish) for Edamex Publishing Company in Mexico City.
 Shortly thereafter, he wrote his second book, "Que Hacer Ante una Agresión Sexual."
 One of his achievements he is most proud of is his collaboration with Senior G.M.
 Sam Allred on the book "Autodefensa Callejera," which was published in 1995.

 In 1984, Chavez pioneered a self-defense program at Memorial Psychiatric Hospital with Dr. Tom Carey.
 Gerald taught karate to patients to address issues of self-esteem, depression, substance abuse, and anxiety.
 Gerald, along with other members of Thunderbird Kajukembo, sponsored a variety of workshops and seminars featuring many of the pivotal figures in Kajukembo.
 These included Senior G.M.
 Al Decascos, Senior G.M.
 Jon Loren (He earned his 6th degree blackbelt from GM Jon Loren in Northern Kajukenbo Tum Pai), Senior G.M.
 Tony Ramos (deceased), Sifu Bill Owens, Sifu Eric Lee, and Alii Don Nahoolewa (picture on left, Allred, Nahoolewa, and Chavez, during AKA National Board meeting, 2001)(picture on right, with G.M.
 Eugene Sedeño and G.M.
-Ted Sotelo at a TKA seminar in 2010). .
+Ted Sotelo at a TKA seminar). .

 Chavez played an important role in the reformation of the International Kajukenbo Association, and was Regional Director for the State of New Mexico.
 He later was elected to the position of secretary-treasurer.
 He is former President of the American Kajukembo Association, which is Chaired by Alli Don Nahoolewa, and is currently a Senior Advisor for the Association.